ethereum-optimism/evmgateway-starter/README.md

 Head to [localhost:5173](http://localhost:5173) in your browser, connect your wallet, and try increment a counter on the Foundry chain.
 Use the generated code in `src/generated.ts` to do it and follow the [Attestooooor](https://github.com/ethereum-optimism/optimism-starter/blob/main/src/components/Attestoooooor.tsx) component as an example

 > Tip: If you import an Anvil private key into your browser wallet (MetaMask, Coinbase Wallet, etc) – you will have 10,000 ETH to play with 😎.
 The private key is found in the terminal under "Private Keys" when you start up an Anvil instance with `npm run dev:foundry`.

-## Alternatives

-Looking to use burner wallets?
-Prefer hardhat?
-Prefer NEXT.js?
-Check out these amazing alternatives:

-- [create wagmi cli](https://wagmi.sh/cli/create-wagmi) - A flexible cli with many templates (this starterkit was started from vite-react-cli-foundry)
-- [scaffold-eth](https://github.com/scaffold-eth/se-2) - The new 2nd version of a popular NEXT.js based starter including hardhat, burner wallets, great documentation, and an active telegram for support
-- [Awesome wagmi](https://github.com/wagmi-dev/awesome-wagmi#templates) - Has other alternative examples
-- [Create Eth App](https://usedapp-docs.netlify.app/docs/Getting%20Started/Create%20Eth%20App) - Uses a wagmi alternative called useDapp that is used at OP Labs

-## Learn more

-To learn more about [Optimism](https://optimism.io), [Vite](https://vitejs.dev/), [Foundry](https://book.getfoundry.sh/), [Rainbow kit](https://www.rainbowkit.com/) or [wagmi](https://wagmi.sh), check out the following resources:

-- [Foundry Documentation](https://book.getfoundry.sh/) – learn more about the Foundry stack (Anvil, Forge, etc).
-- [wagmi Documentation](https://wagmi.sh) – learn about wagmi Hooks and API.
-- [wagmi Examples](https://wagmi.sh/examples/connect-wallet) – a suite of simple examples using wagmi.
-- [@wagmi/cli Documentation](https://wagmi.sh/cli) – learn more about the wagmi CLI.
-- [Vite Documentation](https://vitejs.dev/) – learn about Vite features and API.